MICCAI 2026 MICCAI 2026 · Strasbourg, France

 Recognition & Awards

-Top AI imaging systems will be recognized based on transparent, pre-defined criteria
+Top clinical proposals and collaborations will be recognized based on key impact criteria

 Clinical Impact